Dr. Alex Stone, DPT, CSCS

 Battery

-The battery feels stronger than TheraCup’s.
-It has a capacity of 1800mAh and lasts 2-3 hours.
-Even so, the Cupper is lighter than the TheraCup – it weighs 215 grams.
+The battery on the Achedaway Cupper seems to last longer than the one in the Therabody TheraCup.
+It has a capacity of 1800 mAh and lasts 2-3 hours.
+Even so, the hot Cupper is lighter than the TheraCup—it weighs 215 grams.

 Both are excellent smart cuppers.

 The Achedaway Cupper’s killer feature is the dynamic suction.
-It’s also slightly more robust than TheraCup.
-It also comes with better equipment and accessories (including an app).
+It’s also slightly more robust than TheraCup and has better equipment and accessories (including an App).

 However, the heat component of the TheraCup stands out too.

 It’s tough to pick a clear winner here.
-But depending on what you want your treatment to look like, either device can be the winner.
+Depending on how you want your treatment to feel, either smart cupped device can be the winner.
 We recommend trying them both if you can.
 It’s a draw!

 Until next time!